glhrmv/dotfiles/README.md

 The `node/` folder contains 2 little bash scripts:
 `npm_export.sh` and `npm_import.sh`.

-To export your globally installed NPM packages into a text file, do
+To export your globally installed NPM packages into a text file (`installed.txt`), do
 ```
 ./npm_export.sh
 ```
 To globally install NPM packages listed in a text file, do
 ```
-./npm_import.sh
+./npm_import.sh installed.txt
 ```